-The Year 12 Music Extension Course builds on Music 2 and assumes a high level of music literacy and aural ability as well as advanced performance or composition or musicology skills.
-Students will specialise in performance or composition or musicology and will follow an individual program of study which will be negotiated between the teacher and student.
+The Year 12 Music Extension Course builds on Music 2 and assumes a high level of music literacy and aural ability as well as advanced Performance or Composition or Musicology skills.
+Students will specialise in Performance or Composition or Musicology and will follow an individual program of study which will be negotiated between the teacher and student.

-Students selecting Composition or Musicology as their area of specialisation will be required to compile a portfolio of work as part of the process of preparing a submitted work.
-The portfolio may be requested by NESA to validate authorship of the submitted work.
+Students selecting Composition or Musicology as their area of specialisation will be required to compile a Portfolio of work as part of the process of preparing a submitted work.
+The Portfolio may be requested by NESA to validate authorship of the submitted work.

 External Assessment Weighting Internal Assessment Weighting

 Performance (50) Performance (50)

-Three

-Three contrasting pieces, one of assessment tasks 15
+Three contrasting pieces, one of Three assessment tasks:

-which must be an ensemble Task 1 20
+which must be an Ensemble: Task 1 15

-Ensemble 20 Task 2 15
+Ensemble 20 Task 2 20

-Solo 1 15 Task 3
+Solo 1 15 Task 3 15

-15 OR

-Solo 2
+Solo 2 15 OR

+OR

+Composition

-OR Composition
+Composition (50)

-Three
+Three assessment tasks:

+Two original compositions (to be Task 1 15

+submitted to NESA): Task 2 20

+Piece 1 25 Task 3 15

+Piece 2 25 OR

+OR

+Musicology

-Composition (50) assessment tasks
+Musicology (50)

+Three assessment tasks:

-composition (co) Task 1 15
+One extended essay (to be Task 1 15

-Two original compositions (to be Task 2 20
+submitted to NESA) 50 Task 2 20

 Task 3 15

-submitted to NESA) 25 OR

-Diago 4 25 OR .

-Piece 1

-5. Musicology

-Piece 2 Three 15

-OR assessment tasks 20

-Task 1 15

-Musicology (50) Task 2 13

-Task 3

-50

-One extended essay (to be

-submitted to NESA)

 50 50

-1 1